andmenendez/MABe-Challenge-Submission/README.md

 * main.py: main file that contains the code for the normal supervised training (task 1).
 * train.py file contains the code for the training loop and a little more (task 1 and task 3).

-## Other important links
+## Models and Rank links

 * [Link](https://drive.google.com/drive/folders/1PUbMx9r1lN5rm3WlzD6nSW5IQnziznQa?usp=sharing) to some of our trained models.
 You can download them from the link provided if you want to verify or play with our experiments.
-* Links to AIcrowd submission board, in case you want to verify the result we repot on the paper: [Task 1](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications/problems/mabe-task-1-classical-classification/submissions) and [Task 3](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications/problems/mabe-task-3-learning-new-behavior/submissions).
-The submissions for out team can be under the names: **andres_menendez**, **dianalomelin**, **emilio_moyers** or **gnodabb**.
+* Links to AIcrowd submission board; the results we report on the paper: [Task 1](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications/problems/mabe-task-1-classical-classification/submissions) and [Task 3](https://www.aicrowd.com/challenges/multi-agent-behavior-representation-modeling-measurement-and-applications/problems/mabe-task-3-learning-new-behavior/submissions).
+The submissions for our team can be under the names: **andres_menendez**, **dianalomelin**, **emilio_moyers** or **gnodabb**.